 The Company has been granted exclusive licenses to the Licensed Technology and the Spray Licensed Technology pursuant to the License Agreement and Spray License Agreement respectively.
 The Company's rights and obligations are outlined in each of the License Agreement and Spray License Agreement.
 Each of the license agreements requires the Company to complete certain conditions and milestones.
 Failure to complete any conditions or milestones could allow McMaster to terminate either license agreement.
 Both the License Agreement and Spray License Agreement may also be terminated by McMaster if certain other conditions occur.
-Under the Collaborative Research Agreement, Catheter Coating CRA and Spray CRA, the Company is obligated to make certain payments to McMaster, and the Collaborative Research Agreement, Catheter Coating CRA or Spray CRA could be terminated by McMaster if the Company breaches the respective agreement.
-If the Company's relationship with McMaster were to terminate, the Company would not be able to distribute and commercialize its products and might not be able to enter into another license agreement with an entity with similar technologies on acceptable terms or at all.
+Under the Collaborative Research Agreement, Catheter Coating CRA and Spray CRA, the Company is obligated to make certain payments to McMaster, and the Collaborative Research Agreement, Catheter Coating CRA or Spray CRA could be terminated by McMaster if the

+Company breaches the respective agreement.
+The CRA expired December 31, 2024 and the Company has made all payments to McMaster pursuant to the CRA.
+If the Company's relationship with McMaster were to terminate, the Company would not be able to distribute and commercialize its products developed pursuant to these agreements and might not be able to enter into another license agreement with an entity with similar technologies on acceptable terms or at all.
 As a result, the Company could experience delays in its ability to distribute and commercialize its products or a similar technology, all of which would have a material adverse effect on the Company's business, results of operations and financial condition.